makrai/notes/dong1905-multiling-gen.md

   * Re3Sum [4] retrieves summaries as candidate templates, and then use an extended sequence-to-sequence model to generate summaries
   * MASS [39] is a pre-trained sequence-to-sequence model based on Transformer
-* UniLM achieves better performance than previous work.
-Besides, in the low-resource setting (i.e., only 10,000 examples are used as training data), our model outperforms MASS by 7.08 point in ROUGE-L
+* UniLM achieves better performance than previous work
+* low-resource setting (i.e., only 10,000 examples are used as training data), our model outperforms MASS by 7.08 point in ROUGE-L

 # 4 Conclusion and Future Work

 * future work
-  * more epochs and larger models on web-scale text corpora.
-At the same time,
+  * more epochs and larger models on web-scale text corpora
-  * more experiments on end applications as well as ablation experiments to investigate the model capability and the benefits of pre-training multiple language modeling tasks with the same network
+  * more experiments on end applications as well as ablation experiments to investigate the model capability and the benefits of multi-task pre-training
   * extending UniLM to support cross-lingual tasks (Zewen Chi+ ArXiv, abs/1909.10481)
   * multi-task fine-tuning on both NLU and NLG tasks, which is